xwmx/pandoc-ruby/README.markdown

 will use Pandoc's `html2markdown` wrapper.

+Other arguments are simply converted into command line options, accepting symbols or strings for options without arguments and hashes of strings or symbols for options with arguments.

+    PandocRuby.convert('/some/file.html', :s, {:to => :rst, :f => :markdown}, 'no-wrap')

+becomes

+    pandoc -s --to=rst -f markdown --no-wrap /some/file.html

-Assumes pandoc executables are in the path.
+PandocRuby assumes the pandoc executables are in the path.
 If not, set their location with `PandocRuby.bin_path = '/path/to/bin'`

 For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc`.

 Pretty much everything in the gem was derived directly from [Albino](http://github.com/github/albino).

+## Caveats

+* This has only been tested on *nix systems.
+* Some conversions may still not work and/or require additional dependencies.

 ## Note on Patches/Pull Requests